provinzio/firmware/README.md

   - `make` / `make flash` in `right/uhk60v1`.
   - Or via mcuxpressoide (debugging probes are not needed, see official firmware README).
   - Or via running scripts/make-release.js and flashing the resulting tar through agent.

 If you have any problems with the build procedure (especially witn npm), please create issue in the official agent repository.
 I made no changes into the proccedure and I will most likely not be able to help.

+## Philosophy

+- Functionality of the firmware should consist of small but generic building blocks which can be combined to support new usecases.

+- The engine is designed to be super simple and have very small memory footprint.

+- The aim of the command interface is mostly to provide direct interface between the user and experimental new features in the firmware.
+(That is, to bypass the fuss of having to implement new user interface, extending two parses, three different config formats, and ensuring compatibility of it all.)
+My goal never was to provide a strong scripting language.
+In this light, I hope that lack of scoping, reasonable control flow, named variables or shunting yard expressions is somewhat understandable.